 A significant change in the Port's approach to security is included in the proposed budget.
 Currently, the Port relies primarily on contracted security guards, augmented by SFPD officers.
-The services provided by the contractors, while affordable, have not provided the necessary level of security to provide a clean and safe waterfront for all to enjoy; therefore, this budget proposes to shift resources away from the contracted security provider to:
+The services provided by the contractors, while affordable, have not provided the necessary level of security to provide a clean and safe waterfront for all to enjoy; therefore, after analyzing the costs and quality of different security models around the City such as off-duty or retired law enforcement, patrol specials, or ambassadors, this budget proposes to shift resources away from the contracted security provider to: